msteffen/manager-readme/ownership.md

 ## Ownership Ownership

-Finding owners for decisions is one of the main decisions that managers make.
+Finding owners is one of the main decisions that managers make.
 Managers normally shouldn't make decisions over which they have delegated ownership, but it's reasonable for them to ask how a decision serves the company's goals, and if the company's goals aren't getting accomplished, it's reasonable to change the owner of those decisions in order to try a new approach.

 [^1]: If you're new to code ownership: it's okay if your code is bad for a bad reason, e.g. "we were in a hurry so we copied a bunch of code from another part of the codebase."
 Obviously that situation isn't ideal, but your job is just to know that fact!
 Realistically, we will write bad code sometimes for a variety of reasons, and because you know the reason, others won't be afraid to rewrite it when they have more time, knowledge, or motivation.